 Providing link with international and national web, to get information’s, posters, appropriate patients information booklet and leaflets about their conditions to get the optimal outcome from their treatment.
 Where appropriate palliative approach and counseling.

 Advice from cancer back up and McMillan cancer support groups.
-There is a desperate need for Bengali translated information of various cancers among Bangladeshi people living in the UK; especially those are of first generation We here live in a country where people from almost all ethnic and racial background reside.
+There is a desperate need for Bengali translated information of various cancers among Bangladeshi people living in the UK; especially those are of first generation.
+We, here in the UK live in a society where people from almost all ethnic and racial background reside.

 It’s vital to understand the each and every step of care given to an individual for better outcome.
 During my training period I felt there is a desperate need to publish something in their own spoken languages, I was trained in central and east London where main Bengali people live.